starcraftman/cogBot/README.md

 - pyenv local 3.5.3 (in project root)

 Now to setup dependent python libraries.
-- sudo apt-get install python3-dev libffi-dev
+- sudo apt-get install python3-dev libffi-dev libczmq-dev libczmq3
 - pip install wheel setuptools
 - python setup.py deps

+NB: libczqm3 may not be available on some systems.
+Not to be confused with similarly named zmq kernel messaging.

 ### Dependencies